InQBarna/ios-project-setup/README.md

 6. Appstore
     - (OPTIONAL) MANUALLY write at least one device to `fastlane/devices.txt`, either MANUALLY or ...
-      - If you have correct credentials for it (doesn't work with keys, plain username/password), you can download the devices registered by running: `bundle exec ruby ../xcode-scripts/samples/read_devices_from_developer_portal.rb"`
+      - If you have correct credentials for it (doesn't work with keys, plain username/password), you can download the devices registered by running: `bundle exec ruby ${PATH_TO_IOS_PROJECT_SETUP_REPO}/samples/read_devices_from_developer_portal.rb"`
     - Create the provisioning profiles using: `bundle exec fastlane update_devices_and_profiles`
       - (OPTIONAL) MANUALLY unset "Automatically manage signing"
       - (OPTIONAL) MANUALLY select the newly created prov profiles for every config

 If you correctly commit all your work, now `bundle exec fastlane beta` should work ! (unless your project doesn't even compile :D )

-7. (Optional) Firebase
+7. (Optional) Firebase.
+Here are the instructions to add firebase using Pods.
+TODO: update to SPM documentation
     - `pod 'Firebase/Crashlytics'`
     - Setup the project on firebase, following the steps from console.firebase.com: Pods, addition of GoogleServices to project, appdelegate setup...
       - Right now adding firebase with SPM does not work correctly when uploading the debug symbols to crashlytics, please avoid SPM for firebase until solved